 1. Emotional Interference

 Humans are naturally loss-averse.
-A losing trade makes you hesitate and delay cutting losses; a winning trade makes you take profits too early.
+A losing trade makes you hesitate and delay stopping losses; a winning trade makes you take profits too early.
 AI doesn’t feel fear or greed—it only executes rules that have been validated through backtesting.

-2. Processing Capacity Ceiling
+2. Processing Capability Ceiling

 3. Consistency